jorenretel/Malandro/README.md

 ### Installation

 Compiled releases for linux and mac coming soon.
-For now, cython and a c compiler like gcc have to be install.
+For now, cython and a c-compiler, like gcc, have to be installed.

 Cythonize and compile by running: